 The Honda Rebel will be the last Honda on our used motorcycle list, but it’s probably the most enduring learner bike of all time.
 They’ve been a recurring theme in all motorcycle training facilities across the globe for the past 30 years and for good reason: they’re a fun, simple, versatile, practical, comfortable, reliable motorcycle.
 They’re the ultimate little cruiser, and while many people will try and tell you that bigger is better, it’s not always the case.

-Sure, you’ll be able to get the basics of how to ride any motorcycle within the first half an hour of trying, but there’s more to riding a bike than twisting a throttle and going forward.
+Sure, you’ll be able to get the basics of how to ride any motorcycle within the first half an hour of trying, but there’s more to riding experience than simply twisting a throttle and going forward.
 There’s a little thing called maintenance, and if you don’t know how to do the basic jobs yourself, you’re going to be throwing money at mechanics for no good reason.
 The Rebel is great because of its absolute simplicity.
 Even if you have no mechanical aptitude, you’ll be able to muddle your way through a maintenance routine providing you follow the instructions.

 Or what about something completely different?
 You might not want something like a grown-up minibike, a baby rocket, or a toned down cruiser, so how about this?
 This is the Suzuki TU250X, and it can only be described as a very traditional motorcycle.
 Suzuki has actually been manufacturing these little beauties since 1994, but they only arrived in the US in 2009 – and when it did arrive, it was very well received by the motorcycling press.
 Reviewers praised its vintage themed aesthetic, its responsive handling, and the fun nature of its fuel injected single cylinder 250cc engine.
 It’s no performance motorcycle, but it will get you from A to B – and you’ll have fun doing it.